IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brian-rinaldi.md

 ## What was the most challenging project you ever faced and why?

 I'd say it wasn't a "project" per se, but a need to change course, often quickly.
 I've done back end development, front end development, Flash to JavaScript, ColdFusion to PHP.
-I literally had one day, when I worked at Adobe, where I transitioned from the Flash and Flex community manager to a new role focused on JavaScript and front-end web development.
+I literally had one day, when I worked at Adobe, where I transitioned from the Flash and Flex community manager to a new role focused on JavaScript and frontend web development.
 It was, obviously, a major shift in directions.
 I had done a lot of work in JavaScript and web development in the past, but it was still dramatic to try to change course and reacquaint myself with an ecosystem that had changed a lot since I'd left.

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?